maxwarnock/Pawnee-Grasslands-Project/README.md

 ## 🔁 Reproducibility

 **1.** This project uses a conda environment.
-To create and activate it:
+To create and activate it, run these commands:

 `conda env create -f environment.yml`
 `conda activate pawnee-grasslands`

 Then launch the project Jupyter notebooks: